 Did you know that Simba was originally supposed to save Nala’s little brother from the wildebeest stampede?
 Or that the voices of Timon and Pumbaa were almost cast as hyenas?
-As The Lion King turns 20, here are a few things you may not have heard about the animated masterpiece that had you in tears two decades ago.
+Here are a few things you may not have heard about the animated masterpiece that had you in tears two decades ago.

 1. According to “The Making of The Lion King,” the original opening scene featured a dialog introducing most of the main characters, but directors Roger Allers and Rob Minkoff scrapped it when they heard the final version of “Circle of Life.”